Skip to content

 await FTReactNativeRUM.setConfig(rumConfig);

-1. Through persistent data methods, such as AsyncStorage, obtain stored custom tags when initializing the SDK.
+1. Through data persistence methods, such as AsyncStorage, obtain stored custom tags when initializing the SDK.

 let rumConfig: FTRUMConfig = {